nickgamb/mindgardenai-site/src/pages/blog/2024-09-11-lets-build-a-bci.md

 Attach the PiEEG directly to the Raspberry Pi's GPIO pins, ensuring each pin is securely connected.
 This setup allows the Raspberry Pi to read and process EEG signals in real time.

 For mobility and reduced signal noise, use a battery like the **PiSugar2 Pro** instead of USB power.
 Install the Raspberry Pi and PiEEG into a case that supports a HAT.
-Secure the case to the UltraCortex frame using screws or zip ties.
+Secure the case to the Ultracortex frame using screws or zip ties.

 > **Power Tip:** The PiSugar2 Pro conveniently attaches to the bottom of the Raspberry Pi, providing a compact power solution.